Lovego Plaza

 Lovego Plaza (樂購廣場) is a shopping center located in Gangshan District, Kaohsiung, Taiwan.
 The mall started trial operations on 26 May 2022, and officially opened on 23 June 2022.
 With a total floor area of 52900 m2, the mall has five storeys above ground and 2 storeys below ground.
-It is the largest shopping mall in north Kaohsiung and the main core stores include Uniqlo, Muji, Nitori, Daiso and various themed restaurants, such as Kura Sushi.
-It is located in close proximity to Gangshan South metro station on the Red line of Kaohsiung Metro.
+It is the largest shopping mall in north Kaohsiung and the main core stores include Showtime Cinemas, Uniqlo, Muji, Nitori, Daiso and various themed restaurants, such as Kura Sushi.
+It is located in close proximity to Kaohsiung Medical University Gangshan Hospital metro station on the Red line of Kaohsiung Metro.